exercism/go/exercises/practice/hamming/.docs/instructions.md

 The Hamming distance is only defined for sequences of equal length, so an attempt to calculate it between sequences of different lengths should not work, returning an error.

-With this exercise, you are introduced to the use of [multiple results](https://tour.golang.org/basics/6) feature and here there is an example with [errors](https://tour.golang.org/methods/19):

-    func Foo(a, b string) (string, error) {
-        return "", errors.New("An error occurred!")
-    }